-I accompanied a singer-songwriter called Nix Nugent during 2010-13 - we performed around London - our first Gig was at The Purple Turtle, we also performed around Camden and ventured to The Brunswick in Hove / Brighton once.
+I accompanied a singer-songwriter called Nix Nugent during 2010-13; we performed around London.
+Our first Gig was at The Purple Turtle (23 Sept), we also performed around Camden and ventured to The Brunswick in Hove / Brighton once.

 I saw Verdi’s opera Aida at the ROH in March 2011.
 I went to the Royal Albert Hall to see / hear Brian May and Kerry Ellis (former WWRY star) perform their Anthems album when they released it in May 2012.

 I was involved in a road accident on 24-5 Sept 2011 (which resulted in a broken top jaw, damaged / lost teeth) and was treated by amazing doctors & staff of London's Air Ambulance at the scene who then took me to the Royal London Hospital.
 I had dental treatment & a bone graft operation from my right hip to my lower jaw to enable implants at the Dental dept at the RLH .
 I was discharged in April '15.

 I played drums in Kingston based band Euphoric Recall (Paul*, Tim & Laura) for between Jan-Sept of 2014.
 We performed in Kingston (Fighting Cocks, Cricketers) and Camden (Fidler’s Elbow).
 Euphoric Recall are The Euphorix and feature Paul, Laura & Lawrence